NizamuddinMandekar/NizamuddinMandekar/README.md

 ---

 ## 🧑‍🔬 Projects
+- **🌐 Student Recruitment System (SRS): BSC.IT (Final Year Project)** The Student Recruitment System (SRS), built using ASP.NET, JavaScript, and MSSQL, simplifies campus hiring.
+It connects students, HR staff, and companies, streamlining job postings, applications, and online tests for a faster, more efficient recruitment process.
 - **🔍 [Sentiment Analysis](https://huggingface.co/spaces/NizamuddinMandekar/SentimentAnalysis):**
   Built a web app to predict sentiment (positive/negative) with confidence scores using a pre-trained model.
 - **🤖 ChatBot Using NLP & GenAI:**